Care Home Negligence Claims Solicitors

 No Win No Fee* Care Home Negligence Claims

 There is no need to pay for solicitors fees for unsuccessful care home claims, and the insurance coverage will pay the defendant’s legal fees.
-If a claim is successful, then you will pay your lawyer a success fee, which is a percentage of your compensation agreed at the start of the process.
+If a claim is successful, then you will pay your lawyer a success fee.
+A success fee is a percentage of your compensation you agree upon at the start of your claim.

 In addition to making quality legal advice and representation affordable, No Win No Fee agreements give you the extra reassurance that our care home claims solicitors will be doing everything in their power to ensure you receive the highest possible compensation payment, because if you don’t receive compensation, then they don’t get paid.
 We will take the time to investigate your case to establish whether it has a good chance of success before we advise whether or not you should proceed.

-Care / Nursing Home Neglect and Negligence Compensation FAQ
+Nursing Care Home Neglect and Negligence Claims FAQ

 Can you sue a nursing home for negligence?

 You may be able to claim compensation if you have received negligent care that has caused an injury or illness you would not otherwise have suffered.
 You can also raise a claim on behalf of a victim who is unable to act for themselves legally.
-Any money awarded in this instance would go into a trust to be used for their care and comfort, or to their family or estate in the case of claims raised for wrongful death from negligence.
+Any money awards would go into a trust to be used for their care and comfort.
+It might also go to their family or estate where claims come up for wrongful death from negligence.

-Before advising whether you have grounds to make a claim, your solicitor will examine:
+Before advising whether you have grounds to make a claim, your solicitor will examine a variety of subjects.

 How long will a compensation claim for care home negligence take?